 There is some research as to the potential benefits of bone broth, but it’s not extensive.
 Most of the support for the use of bone broth is theoretical and anecdotal—people who eat it love it and feel that it has made a difference in their health.

 Healing Leaky Gut is a process that can take months (or even years in more severe cases) so anything that could speed things up is welcome.
 I often tell patients that I wish there was a way to get Leaky Gut to heal faster, and perhaps bone broth is just that magic ingredient.
 At this point I think it is worth trying as long as you choose organic, grass-fed bones, organic veggies, and filtered water.

 I don’t think, however, that eating bone broth outweighs the benefits of changing your diet, supporting healthy digestive function, balancing the healthy bacteria living in your intestines, and making sure you take time to de-stress.
 It is a whole approach that ensures you the best chances of healing Leaky Gut and preventing it from returning.
 You can read about my approach to healing Leaky Gut here.

-For help finding out if Leaky Gut is underlying your health issues and advice on the steps you can take to improve your health, you may want to consider my comprehensive Leaky Gut package which includes one-on-one consultations with me, testing to help individualize your plan, and support along the way.
+For help finding out if Leaky Gut is underlying your health issues and advice on the steps you can take to improve your health, you may want to consider my comprehensive Leaky Gut and Digestive Solutions Package which includes one-on-one consultations with me, testing to help individualize your plan, and support along the way.